Terreii/use-pouchdb/docs/basics/setup.md

 npx pouchdb-server
 ```

-All options can be found at [the README](https://github.com/pouchdb/pouchdb-server#readme).
+All options can be found in [the README](https://github.com/pouchdb/pouchdb-server#readme).

 Now it would be good if we could start the create-react-app dev-server and pouchdb-server with only one command!
 <br />First install [npm-run-all](https://www.npmjs.com/package/npm-run-all).
 It allows us to run multiple commands in parallel or sequential.